 Joana Rego - Partner

-With over 15 years’ experience advising on commercially and politically sensitive disputes, Joana is skilled at gathering evidence, obtaining leverage, and developing strategies in support of complex litigation, arbitration, and high-value asset recovery.
-Ranked Band 1 in Chambers’ 2022 guide for Litigation Support, and as a ‘Spotlight Individual’ for Asset Tracing & Recovery (Investigations) in 2020-2022, she has supported enforcement actions against individuals, companies and sovereign states across European, US and Caribbean courts.
+With over 17 years’ experience advising on commercially and politically sensitive disputes, Joana is skilled at developing investigative strategies and gathering evidence in support of complex litigation, arbitration, and high-value asset recovery.
+Joana is ranked Band 1 in Chambers’ 2023 guide for Litigation Support, and Band 1 for Asset Tracing & Recovery (Global Investigations).

-Providing a tailored investigative approach to evidence and intelligence gathering, Joana works closely with legal counsel, PR, third-party funders and other disputes specialists.
-Her work in support of legal processes includes discovery applications, fraud and corruption investigations, sanctions-related actions, and politically motivated extradition requests.
-Given the multi-disciplinary nature of these disputes, her work is often channeled into targeted PR and government relations campaigns.
-Joana also advises on highly technical and contentious IP disputes, primarily in the pharmaceutical sector.
+Joana works closely with Claimants, their legal counsel, PR, third-party funders and other disputes specialists.
+Her work focuses on the support of legal processes including discovery/disclosure and other interim relief; fraud and corruption investigations; sanctions-related actions; and other special situations.
+Given the multi-disciplinary nature of these disputes, Joana’s work is often channeled into PR and government relations campaigns.
 She has given evidence and provided witness statements in support of her and the team’s findings.

-Combining creativity and precision in her approach to the enforcement of judgments and arbitral awards, Joana advises clients on potential targets and pressure points to develop efficient recoverability strategies and enforcement plans.
-Highly experienced in sovereign enforcement, Joana has helped clients with evidence and solutions addressing veil piercing, commercial purpose, and sovereign immunity considerations.
+Combining creativity and precision in her approach to high value asset recovery, Joana advises clients on potential enforcement targets and pressure points to develop efficient recoverability strategies.
+Highly experienced in the enforcement of awards against sovereign States and state-owned companies, Joana has helped clients with evidence and solutions addressing complex commercial transactions involving sovereigns, veil piercing, alter-ego arguments and evidence of the commercial purpose of assets.

-Prior to co-founding Raedas in 2016, Joana was a partner and co-chair of the dispute consulting group at investigations firm GPW.
+Prior to co-founding Raedas in 2016, Joana was a partner and co-chair of the dispute consulting group at GPW in London.
 She was previously an investigator for Diligence in Brussels and London.
 She began her career working in international development cooperation at the OECD and the United Nations.

 Litigation and arbitration support